 Millions of people have lost their jobs as a result of COVID-19.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) is a massive bill that addresses many topics (including employment, health care, business, and education).
 Here we focus on how the CARES Act expands the duration, benefits, and eligibility of unemployment insurance.

 - Extends the number of weeks a person can be on unemployment by an additional 13 weeks.
 For example, if your state provides 26 weeks of unemployment benefits, the CARES Act extends that benefit for an additional 13 weeks, for a total of 39 weeks.
 The purpose is to provide extended benefits to workers who have already exhausted their unemployment benefits during periods of high unemployment.
 (Note: Some states have chosen to add an additional 7 weeks of extended benefits during periods of high unemployment; in these states, qualified people may receive up to 20 additional weeks of unemployment coverage.)
 Note: This benefit ends on Dec.
 31, 2020 unless extended through additional legislation.

 - The temporary $600 per week in unemployment insurance that was added to the state benefit amount has expired.
 Forty-five states have been approved to receive federal funding in a new program called the "Lost Wages Assistance Program".
 Eligible workers in those states will temporarily receive $300 in addition to their current unemployment benefits.
-To see if your state has been approved for the program, view the State Relief Programs page.

 - Waives any waiting period so people can apply and receive benefits as quickly as possible (Note: This waiver ends on Dec.
 31, 2020 unless extended through additional legislation).